langchain-ai/langchain/templates/rag-google-cloud-sensitive-data-protection/README.md

 and [Vertex AI API](https://console.cloud.google.com/marketplace/product/google/aiplatform.googleapis.com) in your Google Cloud project.

+For some common environment troubleshooting steps related to Google Cloud, see the bottom of this readme.

 Set the following environment variables:

 * `GOOGLE_CLOUD_PROJECT_ID` - Your Google Cloud project ID.